JosephTLyons/lineman/README.md

 Lineman currently performs two actions:

-1. Strips trailing whitespace in every line in an file
+1. Strips trailing whitespace in every line in a file
 2. Normalizes the newline count at the end of a file to one

 The following command would run lineman on every rust and python file within the